-Students served by the following state charter schools -- Prairie Crossing, Southland College Preparatory High School, Illinois Special Education Charter Cooperative, LEARN 9 Waukegan, Bronzeville Academy, Intrinsic II, and Betty Shabazz International - may only be reported by those charter schools.
+Students served by the following current state-authorized charter schools -- Prairie Crossing, LEARN 9 Waukegan, Intrinsic II, Betty Shabazz International, Horizon Belmont, Horizon McKinley, and Elgin Math and Science Academy - may only be reported by those charter schools.
 These schools are the students' resident and serving districts as well.